-Taiwan Signs FATCA Agreement – Will Report U.S. Taxpayers to the IRS
+Taiwan Signs FATCA Agreement with U.S.

 For the last two years, Taiwan has been operating in accordance with FATCA (Foreign Account Tax Compliance Act) by way of an “Agreement in Substance.”
 Technically, this means while Taiwan would agree to enforce FATCA, it was not bound to do so.